NUKIB/misp/README.md

 * `GNUPG_PRIVATE_KEY_PASSWORD` (optional, string) - password for PGP key that is used to sign e-mails send by MISP
 * `GNUPG_BODY_ONLY_ENCRYPTED` (optional, boolean, default `false`)

-If you want to generate new PGP keys for e-mail singing, you can do it by running this command in container:
+If you want to generate new PGP keys for e-mail signing, you can do it by running this command inside the container:

-`gpg --homedir /var/www/MISP/.gnupg --full-generate-key --pinentry-mode=loopback --passphrase "password"`
+    gpg --homedir /var/www/MISP/.gnupg --full-generate-key --pinentry-mode=loopback --passphrase "password"

 ### Application